rithikkulkarni/Personal-Portfolio/README.md

 I'm a **software engineer** with a love for building thoughtful, human-centered technology — and a **piano teacher/content creator** dedicated to helping musicians of all levels express themselves with confidence.

 - 👨‍💻 Experienced in full-stack development, machine learning, and educational technology
 - 🎹 Passionate about music education, classical & contemporary piano, and creative content creation
-- 🎥 I also create engaging piano tutorials, practice tips, and fun musical content across platforms
+- 🎥 I also create engaging piano performances, arrangements, and compositions across platforms

 ---